zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-rolling-upgrade-custom-metrics.md

 ### Skip Upgrade

-Skip upgrade functionality enables a individual instance to be omitted from the upgrade during a rolling upgrade.
+Skip upgrade functionality enables an individual instance to be omitted from the upgrade during a rolling upgrade.
 This is similar to utilizing instance protection but can more seamlessly integrate into the rolling upgrade workflow and into instance level applications.
-When the rolling upgrade is triggered, the Virtual Machine Scale Set checks the response of the application health extensions custom metrics and if skip upgrade is set to true, the instance not be included in the rolling upgrade.
+When the rolling upgrade is triggered, the Virtual Machine Scale Set checks the response of the application health extensions custom metrics and if skip upgrade is set to true, the instance is not included in the rolling upgrade.

 For skipping an upgrade on a virtual machine, use `SkipUpgrade` parameter.
 This tells the rolling upgrade to skip over this virtual machine when performing the upgrades.